Table of Contents

 You may correct federal income tax withholding errors for prior years if the amounts shown on Form 945 do not agree with the amounts you actually withheld, that is, an administrative error.
 See section 13 of Pub.
 15 (Circular E) for more information about administrative errors.

-If you are correcting the federal income tax withheld you reported on line 1 of Form 945, enter the total corrected amount for all payees in column 1.
+If you are correcting the federal income tax withheld you reported on Form 945, line 1, enter the total corrected amount for all payees in column 1.
 In column 2, enter the amount you originally reported or as previously corrected.
 In column 3, enter the difference between columns 1 and 2.

 |line 3 (column 1)|